Sigma DP1

 The Sigma DP1 was a high-end compact digital camera introduced by the Sigma Corporation.
 It featured a 14-megapixel Foveon X3 sensor (2652 × 1768 × 3 layers), a fixed 16.6 mm F4.0 lens (28mm equivalent), a 2.5 in LCD and a pop-up flash.
 It was the first "compact" camera that featured an APS-C sized sensor, a feature that Sigma claimed would result in DSLR quality images from a small, pocketable camera.

 It was first announced on September 26, 2006, and after several production delays was delivered in the spring of 2008.
-A follow-up camera, the Sigma DP2, was released in 2009; it features a different lens, and they are being sold in parallel.
+A follow-up camera, the Sigma DP2, was released in 2009; it featured a different lens, and was sold contemporaneously with the DP1.
 An improved version called Sigma DP1S was announced on November 17, 2009.